 - Interesting Fact: Only 0.3% of dental offices fail.

-Once you’ve identified a practice of interest, it is time to obtain the practice prospectus.
+Once you’ve identified a practice of interest, it is time to figure out how much you should pay for a dental practice.
+You need to obtain the practice prospectus.
 A prospectus is a document that tells the story of a practice within approximately 20 pages.

 A PROSPECTUS NORMALLY INCLUDES